-(3) We have accounted for income taxes for the Liberty SiriusXM Group, the Braves Group and the Formula One Group in the accompanying attributed financial information in a manner similar to a stand-alone company basis.
+(3) We have accounted for income taxes for the Liberty SiriusXM Group, the Formula One Group, the Liberty Live Group and the Braves Group (prior to the Split-Off) in the accompanying attributed financial information in a manner similar to a stand-alone company basis.
 To the extent this methodology differs from our tax sharing policy, differences have been reflected in the attributed net assets of the respective groups.